Skip to content

 GPA.
 You need to earn a B or higher in each of the two degree courses required for admission and a B– or higher in each of the subsequent courses.
 In addition, your cumulative GPA cannot dip below 3.0.

-Withdrawal Grades.
+Withdrawal grades.
 You are allowed to receive two withdrawal (WD) grades without them affecting your GPA.
 Any additional WD grades count as zero in your cumulative GPA.
 See Academic Standing.

-Repeat Courses.
+Repeat courses.
 We advise you to review the ALM program’s strict policies about repeating courses.
 Generally speaking, you may not repeat a course to improve your GPA or to fulfill a degree requirement (if the minimum grade was not initially achieved).
 Nor can you repeat a course for graduate credit that you’ve previously completed at Harvard Extension School or Harvard Summer School at the undergraduate level.

-Courses Expire: Finish Your Coursework in Under Five Years
+Courses Expire: You Need to Apply on Time and Finish Your Coursework in Under Five Years

-Courses over five years old at the point of admission will not count toward the degree.
-As stated above, the proseminar cannot be more than two years old at the time of application.
+Expired coursework.
+Courses over 5 years old at the point of admission will not count toward the degree.
+As stated above the proseminar cannot be more than two years old at the time of application.

-Further, you have five years to complete your degree requirements.
-The five-year timeline begins at the end of the term in which you complete any two degree-applicable courses, regardless of whether or not you have been admitted to a degree program.
+Five-year degree completion timeline.
+Further, you have 5 years to complete your degree requirements.
+The 5-year timeline begins at the end of the term in which you complete any two degree-applicable courses, regardless of whether or not you have been admitted to a degree program.

-Potential degree candidates must plan accordingly and submit their applications to comply with the five-year course expiration policy or they risk losing degree credit for completed course work.
-Additionally, admission eligibility will be jeopardized if, at the point of application to the program, the five-year degree completion policy cannot be satisfied (i.e., too many courses to complete in the time remaining).
+Admission eligibility will be jeopardized if, at the point of application to the program, the 5-year degree completion policy cannot be satisfied (i.e., too many courses to complete in the time remaining).

 Graduate with Your Harvard Degree